Changissnz/nu_merchant_principal/README.md

 action to the constriction's counteraction.
 And the inversion is the "flipping" of the agent's move's force into the realm of usage for the Great-Wind.
-The inversion value be greater in absolute value than the input, the agent's move's force.
+The inversion value cannot be greater in absolute value than the input, the agent's move's force.
 The Great-Wind could immediately apply the force from this value back into the base, to decrease the loss while increasing the gain by a wanted scale.
 Or it